Struct fortanix_sgx_abi::Usercalls [−][src]

 Request FIFO queues for asynchronous usercalls. usercall_queue

-must point to valid user memory with the correct
+and return_queue must point to valid user memory with the correct

 size and alignment for their types.
 On return, userspace will have